medic/cht-core/CONTRIBUTING.md

 ## Ways to contribute

 ### First time contributor?
-Issues labeled help wanted are a great place to start.
+Issues labeled [help wanted](https://github.com/medic/medic/labels/Help%20wanted) are a great place to start.
 Looking for other ways to help?
 You can also:
 * Improve our [documentation](#improving-our-documentation)
 * Find and mark duplicate issues
 * Try to reproduce issues and help with troubleshooting
 * Or [share a new idea or question](https://communityhealthtoolkit.org/forum) with us!
+* **Working on your first Pull Request?** Check out [How to Contribute to an Open Source Project on GitHub](https://egghead.io/lessons/javascript-introduction-to-github)

 ### Submitting code
 **Note:** We recommend you raise an issue on Github or start a conversation on our Community Forum about the change you want to make before you start on code.